RiskIdent/gocrud/README.md

 ### Configuration

-gocrud is configured via command-line flags or environment variables.
+gocrud is configured via command-line flags or environment variables.\
+An .env file configures environment variables for both the application and MongoDB.
+Use the provided .env.example as a template.

 | Flag             | Environment variable  | Default                     | Description             |
 | ---------------- | --------------------- | --------------------------- | ----------------------- |